 Q. Do letters of reference have to go through the CAS?

 A. No. Letters of reference do not have to be sent to the CAS.
 We do advise that if you are applying to more than one school to utilize the service; however, we do allow letters to be sent directly to the Office of Admissions from the individual writing the recommendation.
 All letters received must be on letterhead with a full return address containing the contact person’s information.
 Letters must also contain an original signature or they will not be processed.
-Reference letters received via email will not be accepted.
+Recommendation letters received via email will not be accepted.
 Letters can be mailed to the Admissions Office at 516 Drayton Street, Savannah, GA 31401.